 Global Home Every LDAP account will use the directory specified under the "Global Home" edit box as the FTP root.
 This is the simplest option, and every LDAP user is assigned this one directory as their root folder.
 The Cerberus permissions on this folder can be restricted through the Permissions button to the right of the Global Home edit box.
-Global Home\%USER% Every LDAP account will use a subdirectory off of the "Global Home" directory that is the same as the account's name.
+Global Every LDAP account will use a subdirectory off of the "Global Home" directory that is the same as the account's name.
 This directory will be created automatically, if it doesn't exist, when the user logs in.
-The Cerberus permissions on this folder can be restricted through the Permissions button to the right of the Global Home edit box.